Getting creative with public consultation by asking people to draw and record their thoughts.

 JigAudio is a large interactive ‘jigsaw puzzle’ containing a Raspberry Pi, an RFID scanner and a microphone.

 During the Great Exhibition of the North, JigsAudio was featured alongside other design innovation in the 'Idea of North' exhibition at the BALTIC Centre for Contemporary Art.

-JigsAudio is an open-source device that encourages people to express themselves creatively through drawing and talking, exploring how the technology might create new and novel methods of participating with the formal planning process.
+JigsAudio encourages people to express themselves creatively through drawing and talking, exploring how the technology might create new and novel methods of participating with the formal planning process.